 The successor to my first MTB (the Vitus Sentier 29 VR) I built with the Pole Taival M frame so both, my daughter and I, could ride it.
 The Taival M frame is about the same length (reach & chain stay) as the Vitus, but it is a good deal lower.

-The steel frame feels much more supple than the Vitus' aluminium frame did, and due to the length, the Taival feels more stable, too.
+The steel frame of the Taival feels much more supple than the Vitus' aluminium frame did, and due to the length, the Taival feels more stable, too.

 Way easier to ride fast down hills.
 Way more fun!

 I am using the Taival to test things, and I have changed some things, already.
 I put the Charge Spoon saddle back on that I had on the Vitus.
 I added a Timber Bell.

 And I'm back to experimenting with tyres, namely the Michelin Wild Enduro Front GumX3D, and the WTB Verdict in Light/High Grip.